DataDog/hiring-engineers/answers.md

 A service is a set of processes that do the same job.
 An example would be a simple web application with webapp and databases services.
 A resource is a particular action related to a service.
 An exampe of a resource would be a SQL database query (SELECT * FROM users WHERE id = Dawn).

+FINAL QUESTION:
+Every year I make a resolution to spend more time out and about in the city, taking in the wide array of Arts related activities available.
+I get busy and often miss exhibits and events that I really want to see, or there are fantastic arts events happening that I don't know about until they've ended (for exampe, The Museum of Ice Cream last year).
+I could use Datadog to monitor the NYC Art Beat API to alert me to upcoming and current Arts events of interest to me.
+Also, when friends come to town, I could easily have at hand events of interest.

+NOTES:
 In support of the above work, I am including copies of my mysql.yaml, datadog.yaml, mymetric.yaml, mymetric.py